Logistics Systems Ph.D. Program

 - LSCM 6051 – Systems Theory and Experimentation

 - LSCM 6071 – Operations Research in Logistics

-Students also will select a minor academic area of study, which requires a minimum of nine (9) credit hours of coursework.
+Students also will also have a minimum of nine (9) credit hours of coursework they can use as electives.
 These courses are selected by the student in combination with the Ph.D.
-Coordinator and Doctoral Programs Committee in the Department of Marketing and Logistics.
-Minors within the department (e.g., marketing) or within the G. Brint Ryan College of Business are encouraged.
+Coordinator and Doctoral Programs Committee.
+The purpose of these classes should be to advance the student's understanding of research or a domain specific to their dissertation.

 See the UNT Graduate Catalog for more information about the classes.

+In your 3rd year of the program, you will select a committee that will provide expertise throughout your dissertation process.
 This usually involves 12 hours of Dissertation coursework during which the dissertation proposal is developed and defended, then the dissertation research is conducted, and the final outcome is defended.
+Candidates who have not completed all requirements for the doctorate within 5 years must successfully repeat the comprehensive exam (written and oral).

 Dissertation Research (12 Hours)